Can Our Dog Attend Our Wedding?

 If, having read all the information, you feel that your dog is the PERFECT CANDIDATE to bring on your Destination Wedding then inform your Destination Wedding Planner right away.
-That way he or she can begin illustrating locations that ALLOWS FOR PETS on the premises.
+That way he or she can begin illustrating locations that ALLOWS FOR DOGS on the premises.

 Here are just some fun ways to have your dog in your photo shoot:

 During the ceremony: